 In various parts of the United States, including the Southern District of Iowa, citizens are being targeted by telephone calls and emails, threatening them with penalties and possible prosecution for failing to comply with jury service requirements in both federal or state courts.

-In the calls and emails, recipients are pressured to provide confidential data, potentially leading to identity theft and fraud.
-These calls and emails, which threaten recipients with fines and jail time if they do not comply, are fraudulent and are not connected with the U.S. courts.
+In the calls and emails, recipients are pressured to provide confidential information and data, potentially leading to identity theft and fraud.
+These calls and emails, which threaten recipients with fines and jail time if they do not comply with demands, are fraudulent and are not connected with the U.S. courts.

-To verify if a call or mailing regrading jury service came from the U.S. District Court, please call our office directly at (515) 284-6270 during normal business hours to speak with the Jury Specialist.
+Jury duty is a vital civic responsibility and should be taken seriously by all citizens.
+To verify if a call or mailing involving jury service came from the U.S. District Court, please call our office directly at (515) 284-6270, during normal business hours, to speak with the Jury Specialist.

 If you received a phishing telephone call or email about federal jury service and reside withing the Southern District of Iowa, you should report the information to the United States Marshals Service for the Southern District of Iowa, at 515-284-6240, or your local law enforcement agency.